DariaBashkatova/CIFAR10ImageRecognition/README.md

     - Voting System of 5 NN's (55%)
     - Voting System of 5 NN's with HOG Representation (59%)
 - Convolutional Neural Network (run_cnn.py)
-    - Single CNN (83.0%)
+    - CNN (83.0%)
-    - 5 CNN's Emsembled via 1 Decision Trees (67.9%)
+    - Features Extracted from 1 CNN used in 1 Decision Tree (67.9%)
-    - 5 CNN's Emsembled via 100 Decision Trees (68.8%)
+    - Features Extracted from 1 CNN used in 100 Decision Trees (68.8%)
-    - 5 CNN's Ensembled via Gaussian Naive Bayes (80.7%)
+    - Features Extracted from 1 CNN used in Gaussian Naive Bayes (80.7%)
     - 5 CNN's Voting (86.9%)
     - 5 CNN's Average Softmax Probability Output (87.9%)
     - 5 CNN's Average Log Softmax Probability Output (88.2%)